Near-critical spanning forests and renormalization: Strong convergence of Uniform Spanning Trees

-We acknowledge support and/or hospitality of the following grants and institutions: The Einstein Foundation Berlin, TU Berlin, SNF-155922, NCCR Swissmap and the FIM at ETH Z\"urich, the ESPRC under grant EP/103372X/1, and the Isaac Newton Institute.
+We acknowledge support and/or hospitality of the following grants and institutions: the Einstein Foundation Berlin, TU Berlin, SNF-155922 and 175505, NCCR Swissmap and the FIM at ETH Z\"urich, the ESPRC under grant EP/103372X/1, and the Isaac Newton Institute.
+The authors thank Dima Chelkak for his advice concerning Section \ref {Sfinal}.
 L.D. also thanks G\'abor Pete for useful discussions.
+We are also extremely grateful for the many insightful comments of an anonymous referee.